Amorpha fruticosa - 100-125 CM C3

 Description

-Attention!
-The species Amorpha fruticosa is categorised as an invasive species in Switzerland and may not be traded, planted or otherwise spread there.
+Warning!
+The species Amorpha fruticosa is classified as an invasive species in Switzerland and must not be traded, planted or otherwise propagated there.
 The Bastard indigo (Amorpha fruticosa) is a broad, loose shrub that produces blue-violet flowers arranged in clusters.
-They appear from June to the beginning of August.
-The Bastard indigo also has pinnate, medium green leaves.
+These appear from June to early August.
+The Bastard indigo also bears pinnate, medium-green leaves.
 Its bark is dark grey.
-In a sunny location, it usually reaches a height of approx. 3 m and is approx. 3 m wide.
-The Bastard indigo makes no particular demands on the soil.
+In a sunny position, it usually reaches a height of around 3 m and spreads to around 3 m.
+The Bastard indigo has no particular soil requirements.

 The deciduous leaves of the Bastard indigo are medium green, pinnate.
 Bastard indigo turns bright yellow-orange in autumn.